Or call: 800.427.4124

 - Is the Napa Valley Wine Train Wheelchair Accessible?

-Yes, the Napa Valley Wine Train is Wheelchair Accessible, but Napa Valley Wine Train is an antique train, and as such there are some unique challenges that persons with mobility restrictions should be aware of.
+Yes, the Napa Valley Wine Train is wheelchair accessible, but our Winery Tours are not.
+All of our Winery Tours require moderate stair climbing and standing for extended periods.
+We encourage guests who may have difficulty performing these two activities to consider our regular Lunch Packages.
+The Napa Valley Wine Train is an antique train, and as such there are some unique challenges that persons with mobility restrictions should be aware of:

 - It is a few hundred feet from the Handicapped Parking spaces to the Front Desk.